Shrimp and Rice

 Recipe Tips

 1. Look for extra juicy lemons.
-The citrus kick is my favorite part of this recipe, so look out for lemons that feel smoother with relatively thin-skin these are guaranteed to be the juiciest!
+The citrus kick is my favorite part of this recipe, so look out for lemons that feel smoother with relatively thin skin.
+These are guaranteed to be the juiciest!

 3. Keep the heat in your pan for shrimp-cooking.
 After switching off your burner, quickly transfer your shrimp to your cooked rice to help keep the steam in the pan.
 The residual heat from simmering the rice will help to cook the shrimp in just a few minutes.
 Once pink and opaque, they’re ready!